West Bengal, Delhi also begin ration card portability service | Business

 According to the ministry, 40 crore portability transactions have been undertaken since August 2019.

-The maximum such transactions have been reported from Bihar (10.14 crore), followed by Andhra Pradesh (6.92 crores), Rajasthan (4.56 crore), Telangana, Uttar Pradesh, Kerala, Karnataka, Maharashtra, Haryana, and Madhya Pradesh in the said period.
+The maximum such transactions have been reported from Bihar (10.14 crore), followed by Andhra Pradesh (6.92 crore), Rajasthan (4.56 crore), Telangana, Uttar Pradesh, Kerala, Karnataka, Maharashtra, Haryana and Madhya Pradesh in the said period.

-ONORC aims to ensure seamless delivery of subsidized food-security entitlements to all beneficiaries covered under the National Food Security Act, 2013 (NFSA), irrespective of their physical location anywhere in the country.
+ONORC aims to ensure seamless delivery of subsidised food-security entitlements to all beneficiaries covered under the National Food Security Act, 2013 (NFSA), irrespective of their physical location anywhere in the country.

-Although ONORC should equally benefit all 80 crore NFSA beneficiaries, it primarily aims to enable migratory beneficiaries (mostly laborers, daily-wagers, urban poor, temporary workers in organized and unorganised sectors, domestic workers, etc.) who frequently migrate across the country in search of better opportunities or for any other reasons, to access the Public Distribution System (PDS) and if desire, may lift their entitled foodgrains from any ePoS enabled FPS in the country through portability.
+Although ONORC should equally benefit all 80 crore NFSA beneficiaries, but it primarily aims to enable migratory beneficiaries (mostly labourers, daily-wagers, urban poor, temporary workers in organised and unorganised sectors, domestic workers, etc.) who frequently migrate across the country in search of better opportunities or for any other reasons, to access the Public Distribution System (PDS) and if desire, may lift their entitled foodgrains from any ePoS enabled FPS in the country through portability.

-''Thus, installation of ePoS devices at the FPSs and Aadhaar seeding of beneficiaries with their digitized ration card data are the two main enablers of this technology-driven initiative,'' it said.
+''Thus, installation of ePoS devices at the FPSs and Aadhaar seeding of beneficiaries with their digitised ration card data are the two main enablers of this technology-driven initiative,'' it said.

 Further, their family members back home can also lift balance/their requirement of foodgrains on the same ration card.

-According to the ministry, the 'Mera Ration' mobile app -- which ration cardholders, particularly migrant beneficiaries, can use for identifying the nearest fair price shop, check details of their entitlement and recent transactions -- has recorded over 15 lakh downloads on Google Play Store so far.
+According to the ministry, 'Mera Ration' mobile app -- which ration card holders, particularly migrant beneficiaries, can use for identifying the nearest fair price shop, check details of their entitlement and recent transactions -- has recorded over 15 lakh downloads on Google Play Store so far.

 The mobile app is available in 12 languages viz.
 English, Hindi, Oriya, Punjabi, Tamil, Telugu, Malayalam, Kannada, Urdu, Gujarati, Marathi and Bangla.